Sagar4173/ONYX/docs/TEAM_ROADMAP.md

 ## Overview

-This document outlines the role-based implementation plan for SecureDevOps AI Platform, detailing specific responsibilities and future development tasks for each team member based on their expertise.
+This document outlines the role-based implementation plan for ONYX Security Intelligence Platform, detailing specific responsibilities and future development tasks for each team member based on their expertise.

 ---